- ½ cup unsalted butter (1 stick) softened

 - Depending on how sweet your plums are and how sweet you like your cake, the sugar can be cut down to ¾ cup.

-- **You will use more or less plums depending on the variety and size, but also depending on your preference.
-I tend to use more plums for a fruitier cake, but you can always opt to use less for a cakier-cake.
-You can't go wrong either way, trust me.
+- You will use more or less plums depending on the variety and size, but also depending on your preference.
+I tend to use more plums for a jammier, fruitier cake, almost like a buckle, but you can always opt to use less.

 Calories: 294kcal | Carbohydrates: 43g | Protein: 3g | Fat: 13g | Saturated Fat: 8g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 3g | Trans Fat: 0.5g | Cholesterol: 71mg | Sodium: 216mg | Potassium: 115mg | Fiber: 1g | Sugar: 30g | Vitamin A: 585IU | Vitamin C: 5mg | Calcium: 47mg | Iron: 1mg